Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 C) Words that PROVIDE a specific example OF something you just said:

-(ex: Many office supplies these days are light gray.
-For example, my stapler and ruler are both this color.)
+(ex: Many office supplies these days are bright green.
+For example, my stapler and pen are both this color.)

 For example,